microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-completemigration.md

 ## Tips and additional information

-* Once the `completeMigration` request is made, you cannot import further messages into the team.
+* When the `completeMigration` request is made, you cannot import further messages into the team.

 * Team members can only be added to the new team after the `completeMigration` request has returned a successful response.